lachesis/scallion/README.md

 Scallion
 ========
-Scallion lets you make create .onion addresses for [Tor's](https://www.torproject.org/) [hidden services](https://www.torproject.org/docs/hidden-services) using OpenCL.
+Scallion lets you create .onion addresses for [Tor's](https://www.torproject.org/) [hidden services](https://www.torproject.org/docs/hidden-services) using OpenCL.
 It is based in part on [shallot](https://github.com/katmagic/Shallot) and inspired by [vanitygen](https://github.com/samr7/vanitygen).
 The OpenCL SHA-1 implementation was adapted from [NearSHA](http://cr.yp.to/nearsha.html).

 Scallion runs on Mono (tested in Arch Linux) and .NET 3.5 (tested on Windows 7 and Server 2008).
 It includes components from [OpenTK](http://www.opentk.com/) and [OpenSSL-net](http://openssl-net.sourceforge.net/).